rupecs/dataaihandbook/source/hlsa.md

-# HLSA Structure and Contents
+# High Level Solution Architecture
 ---

 ## 1. Purpose of the HLSA